crisfeim/sandbox-jwt-php-csv-api/README.md

 > A legacy exploration on how to build a JWT-authenticated API in pure PHP with CSV as the data source.

 This project was originally created as a learning exercise to understand the mechanics of JWT authentication and simple REST APIs without a database engine.
-Leave here for references/educational purposes only.
+Left here for references/educational purposes only.

 ## ✅ Features